 People respect and are attracted to people who are polite and accommodating.

 Don’t expect your prospects to take time out from their schedule for you and listen to what you have to offer.

 Instead, if they suggest a later timing, it kind of works for you as well since it leaves you with more time on your hands to prepare a better pitch.

 The appointment setting process takes time.
 In B2B selling, marketers generally don’t have the luxury of an unlimited pool of contacts.

 In addition, the decision-makers probably are high profile people with whom it might be difficult to get an appointment with that easily.

 Once your target audience is set, you need to be patient and follow up at regular intervals; just enough to make sure they don’t forget you, but not too much so they feel irritated.

 With time the needs of your prospects might change along with changing market trends.
 A previous negative could turn to a positive over time.

 Design your script creatively

-This might not be the most exhaustive list that I have compiled here, but these are some necessary, important and proven tactics which go a long way in appointment setting.
+This might not be the most exhaustive list that I have compiled here, but these are some necessary, important, and proven tactics that go a long way in appointment setting.